 Lean-Agile MindsetThe Lean-Agile Mindset is the combination of beliefs, assumptions, attitudes, and actions of SAFe leaders and practitioners who embrace the concepts of the Agile Manifesto and Lean thinking.
 It’s the personal, intellectual, and leadership foundation for adopting and applying SAFe principles and practices.

-SAFe is firmly grounded in for bodies of knowledge: Lean, Agile, systems thinking, and DevOps.
+SAFe is firmly grounded in four bodies of knowledge: Lean, Agile, systems thinking, and DevOps.
 In fact, the genesis of SAFe was to develop guidance for enterprises on how to apply the principles and practices of Lean and Agile in the world’s largest organizations.
 For leaders, it requires a broader and deeper Lean-Agile mindset to drive the organizational change required to adopt Lean and Agile at scale across the entire enterprise.

 The Lean-Agile mindset forms the cornerstone of a new management approach and an enhanced company culture that enables Business Agility.
 It provides leadership with the tools needed to drive a successful SAFe transformation, helping individuals and the entire enterprise achieve their goals.